imorenoservices/twitter-avatar-search/README.md

 ## Tech Approach Overview

 The following items describe the main tech guidelines I took in order to share skills and get feedback.
-I've performed tasks I'm used to perform on a daily basis.
-For that purpose I followed some steps that emulates real world tasks like:
+I've performed tasks I'm used to performing on a daily basis.
+For that purpose I followed some steps that emulate real world tasks like:

 - setting up an Angular project from scratch
-- research and analize about tools that help accelerarate developemt (ng-zorro / http link header parser lib for GitHub API pagination metadata)
+- research and analyze about tools that help accelerate development (ng-zorro / http link header parser lib for GitHub API pagination metadata)
-- develop custom components that adjusts to API features/restrictions
+- develop custom components that adjust to API features/restrictions
   - **Besides the fact ng-zorro provides several options for navigation through pages.
-I took advantage of GitHub's Paginations features and restrictions in order to develop a custom navigation component that fits page navigation metadata provided in GitHub's API response headers.
+I took advantage of GitHub's Pagination features and restrictions in order to develop a custom navigation component that fits page navigation metadata provided in GitHub's API response headers.
 (GitHub docs encourages to use those headers for navigation instead of building a URL on client side)**
 - make commits following a unified and simple syntax (check repo history)
 - use pull requests and provide relevant information (kept them short for the purpose of the test)
-  - Example: (check for closed PRs or go to the bottom of this page where I put a screenshot.
+  - Example: check for closed PRs or go to the bottom of this page where I put a screenshot.
 Thanks!

 ## High Level Project tasks

 ### Project Scaffolding from scratch

 - Start from a brand new angular project from scratch
-- Add Code Quality Tools like Prettier, ESlint and integration of pre-commit hook (lint-staged)
+- Add Code Quality Tools like Prettier, ESLint and integration of pre-commit hook (lint-staged)
 - Use ng-zorro as a main UI components library

 ### Version Control and CI